 Microsoft Excel is a powerful program.
 We can perform numerous operations on our datasets using Excel tools and features.
 There are many default Excel functions that we can use to create formulas.
-Many educational institutions and business companies use excel files to store valuable data.
+Many educational institutions and business companies use Excel files to store valuable data.
 Sometimes, we need to find the average from daily data inputs.
 There are multiple ways available to carry out the operation.
 In this article, I will show you 3 easy ways to calculate the daily average in Excel.

 What Is Daily Average?

 In general, the Average is something that represents an entire data range.
 Mathematically, we can calculate this value by dividing the sum of the total data range by the total number of inputs.
 It’s called Mean in statistics.
 Moreover, the average value helps us to get an idea of the whole population instead of going through every input.
-An average can be calculated for various purposes on a daily basis.
+An average can be calculated for various purposes daily.
 It is called the daily average.
 A general formula of the data can be as below.

 For example, the daily average sales of a shop will be the following: